bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Notice how the measurement data moves up and down a lot but the moving average trends down consistently?

 I like to use a window of 14 days for my moving average, but you're free to experiment.

+I built a tracking spreadsheet that does all this for you.
+Contact me if you want a copy.

 ### What you did last week predicts your progress this week